 Building a team for success in the music industry

-This article is for those wanting to go pro with their original music.
-Hobbyists, who do musical purely for the joy of it, may not need to read this, as they are already at the place they want to be :)
+This article is for those wanting to go pro with their original music using streaming services like Apple Music, YouTube Music, and Amazon Music, which offer free tiers, smart speaker compatibility, and mobile apps to enhance your reach and engagement.
+Hobbyists, who do music purely for the joy of it, may not need to read this, as they are already at the place they want to be.

-I'll be sharing insights I have learned from taking my band, Beacon Bloom, from a garage project to playing big festival stages with 1 million streams+ (only possible with a team!)
+I'll be sharing insights I have learned from taking my band, Beacon Bloom, from a garage project to playing big festival stages with 1 million streams+ (only possible with a team of professionals including producers, mixing engineers, and professional DJs who understand the importance of audio quality and the latest streaming trends like spatial audio!)

 Before we get into the specifics, let’s start with a simple principle: